Jonathan Bach is Professor in the Global Studies Program at The New School in New York.

 Research overview

 Working at the intersection of anthropology, sociology, and politics, Bach’s research explores social change following economic, political, and cultural disruption, especially in the post-socialist world.
 His recent work examines everyday life, material culture, and urban space in Germany and China, and he has written widely on the impact of globalization across global and local scales.
+His current project, tentatively entitled After Theft: Loss, Loot, and Reckoning in Germany, examines how Germany is confronting its imperial past alongside the memory of fascist and socialist regimes.

-His articles have explored, inter alia, the role of innocence in the politics of memory, how China’s social credit system works at the intersection of merit, morality and the market; how the special economic zone emerged as a global urban form; how information technology co-evolves with civil society in post-socialist Europe; how remittances reshape ideas of citizenship and belonging; and how paranoia functions as a political category.
+His interdisciplinary articles have explored, inter alia, the role of innocence in the politics of memory, how China’s social credit system works at the intersection of merit, morality and the market; how the special economic zone emerged as a global urban form; how information technology co-evolves with civil society in post-socialist Europe; how remittances reshape ideas of citizenship and belonging; and how paranoia functions as a political category.

 Bio

 Jonathan Bach has taught at The New School since 2002, where he is a professor of Global Studies and a faculty affiliate in the Department of Anthropology.
-He served as the founding chair of the Global Studies Program and associate director of the Graduate Program in International Affairs.
-Bach held postdoctoral positions at Harvard and Columbia Universities after receiving his PhD in political science from the Maxwell School of Citizenship and Public Affairs at Syracuse University.
+He is also an academic leader, having served as interim Dean of the School of Undergraduate Studies, founding chair of the Global Studies Program, associate director of the Graduate Program in International Affairs, and co-chair of the divisional Faculty Council.
+Bach is a recipient of the New School’s Distinguished University Teaching Award.

-Bach has held visiting positions at Brown and Columbia Universities, the Center for Literature and Cultural Studies in Berlin, and the Institute for Peace Research and Security Studies in Hamburg, and been a visitor at the Humboldt University’s Institute for European Ethnology.
+After receiving his PhD in political science from the Maxwell School of Citizenship and Public Affairs at Syracuse University, Bach held postdoctoral positions at Harvard and Columbia Universities and visiting positions at Brown and Columbia Universities, the Center for Literature and Cultural Studies in Berlin, and the Institute for Peace Research and Security Studies in Hamburg, and the Humboldt University’s Institute for European Ethnology.
 He has received grants from the German Academic Exchange Service (DAAD), Fulbright, and the National Science Foundation, among others.
 He is a faculty affiliate at Columbia University’s Center on Organizational Innovation, an Associate Member of the Humboldt University’s Center for Anthropological Research on Museums and Heritage, and a member of the European Studies Council at Yale University.
-Bach served on the inaugural Executive Committee of the Memory Studies Association and serves on the editorial boards of German Politics and Society and Sociologica.
+Bach served on the inaugural Executive Committee of the Memory Studies Association and serves on the editorial boards of German Politics and Society and Sociologica and the book series Spektrum: Publications of the German Studies Association, and Global Easts.

 CV available upon request.